 I don’t collect formula one models, I prefer models of road cars.

-My first Matchbox Lotus was a Europa that was one of the first Superfast models, now I only have a picture of that model from the 1970 Matchbox Superfast Catalogue.
+My first Matchbox Lotus was a Europa that was one of the first Superfast models, I have two (thanks Viljar Sard), here pictures with the more recent Heritage Classics model.

 It seems strange Matchbox fitted the model with a towing hook, the real car was so light it would have only been able to tow the lightest of trailers.
 The later Matchbox model of a Europa has no tow hook.